envi11/Herse/README.md

 # Herse

-Herse is a lightweight and expressive programming language that compiles to readable Lua.
+Herse is a lightweight programming language that compiles to Lua.

 ## Features that make it different from Lua
  - Static typing capabilities